alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 ```

 To support this workflow, we need a way to **convert the User datatype from
 Haskell to Swift**, and vice versa.
-There's more than one way to do it, but we
-are going to **serialize (most) inputs and outputs** of a function -- though, in
+We are going to **serialize (most) inputs
+and outputs** of a function -- though, in a follow up post, I will also dive a
-the end, I promise to also dive a bit into coercing in-memory representations of
-a datatype in between Haskell and Swift.
+bit into coercing in-memory representations of a datatype in between Haskell and
+Swift -- which, unlike serializing the datatypes, is very fragile, but
+educational.

 Note that, even though the serialization method here described seems complex, it
 can be automated with Template Haskell and Swift Macros and packed into a neat